val-town/vt/README.md

 ### Branching Out

-One common Val Town val workflow is branching out. `vt`'s `checkout` and `branch` command work the same as `git`'s.
+One common Val Town Val workflow is branching out. `vt`'s `checkout` and `branch` command work the same as `git`'s.

 - `vt checkout <branchName>` checks out the branch as it is on Val Town.
 You